We’ve had a lot of publications over the years. Here are some of the most fun + free downloads.

 Buy the new edition

 Jamais Vu Views contains all the essays from JVP (but not the artwork) plus others that were only published in our newsletter: Stewart Brand, Jean Houston, Russell Jacoby, Charles Johnston, Russell Targ, Robert Theobald.
-Available in Kindle and in print.
+Kindle.

 Terminal Games, published by Bantam as by Cole Perriman, and translated into German (3 editions), Japanese, Portuguese, Italian, and Romanian.
 Terminal Games has been taught in courses about literature and contemporary culture at several leading universities, including Princeton and the University of Virginia.
 Reprint available as Cole Perriman’s Terminal Games.
 Buy the book